vdarkobar/Home_Cloud/README.md

 ### Prepare <a href="https://dash.cloudflare.com/profile/api-tokens">CloudFlare Global API Key</a>:

 ### Select and run all at once.
 Enter required data:
+*Only works once, on wrong data input delete folder and clone again*.
 ```
 clear
 RED='\033[0;31m'